LeifChristian/ReactFileManager/README.md

 Who said React can't access a computer's file system?
 With Node/Express it can!

-# This is a simple React File Manager/Text Editor with CRUD functionality.
+#Simple React File Manager/Text Editor with CRUD functionality.

 Files parsed come from the directory: client/src/filesToParse